-Professor, Physics Department
+Professor and Chair, Physics Department

 Dr. Justin Link earned his bachelor's degree in Physics and mathematics minor from Xavier University in 2002.
 He received his Ph.D. from The Ohio State University in 2008 in experimental biophysics under Dr. Dongping Zhong.
 His dissertation, "Ultrafast Protein Conformation Dynamics," utilized nonlinear ultrafast laser spectroscopy coupled with an interdisciplinary approach involving biochemistry and molecular biology to investigate the ultrafast conformational dynamics of heme proteins.
 He joined the physics faculty at Xavier in 2008.

 Dr. Link has two primary areas of research each encompassing an interdisciplinary approach to further elucidate the conformational influences of site-directed mutations in proteins.
 Studies performed in his lab include both the light sensing protein cryptochrome and the model heme proteins of myoglobin and cytochrome c.
 Optical techniques such as absorption, fluorescence, and circular dichroism are used in combination with molecular biology and chemistry methodologies to study structure, folding, and stability properties of these proteins and associated mutants.

 Dr. Link is pursuing funding at the federal level, National Institutes of Health and National Science Foundation, to further enhance international research experiences for our students and faculty to study cryptochrome.
 Dr. Link's collaborators include Dr. Margaret Ahmad who is an Affiliate Associate Professor to the Department of Biology and Research Scientist at the University of Paris, France, Dr. Dorothy Engle in the Department of Biology, Dr. Stephen Mills in the Department of Chemistry, and Dr. Dongping Zhong at The Ohio State University.